Doctor Who: The Lost Stories: Series 4 (2013)

 A fourth series of stories was released in 2013, featuring one story with the First Doctor, two with the Second Doctor and one with the Third Doctor, featuring the first Third Doctor lost story ever released.
 The series was released September–December 2013, and the first three stories are connected because they were all originally by Brian Hayles.

 Series 5 (2019)

 Two further stories were released in November 2019.
 The first features the Fifth Doctor, Tegan, and Turlough in an unmade story from Season 21 while the second features the Sixth Doctor and Peri in a fourth story from the unmade 1985–1986 series.

 Series 6 (2021)

 Special (2022)

-On 18 January 2021, Russell T Davies, former Doctor Who showrunner revealed that, in preparation for a watch party for "The Runaway Bride", he found an old spec script that he submitted to the BBC in 1985–86, titled "Mind of the Hodiac".
+On 18 January 2021, Russell T Davies, former and current Doctor Who showrunner revealed that, in preparation for a watch party for "The Runaway Bride", he found an old spec script that he submitted to the BBC in 1985–86, titled "Mind of the Hodiac".
 The audio adaptation of the script was co-written by Scott Handcock, and released in March 2022.
 It features the Sixth Doctor, alongside companion Mel.